Fourier analysis of many-body transition amplitudes and states: Completely destructive interference

-Symmetry-induced suppressions occur when the distribution of the particles over the input and/or output modes is invariant under one of the operations of the dihedral group described above: a common translation $\Pi_p$ or a mirroring $\Sigma_p$ of the modes for all particles.
-In other word, up to a rearrangement of the particles by a permutation $\tau$, the input state $\ket{\bm{i}}$ (or output state $\ket{\bm{o}}$) is invariant under such a transformation.
-From the discussion above, we know that these symmetries of the states translate into symmetries of the distribution of transition amplitudes $a(\sigma)$ in the complex plane.
+Symmetry-induced suppressions, as defined in Sec.~\ref{sec:suppr-sym}, occur when the distribution of the particles over the input and/or output modes is invariant under one of the operations of the dihedral group described above: a common translation $\Pi_q$ or a mirroring $\Sigma_q$ of the modes for all particles.
+In other word, up to a rearrangement of the particles by a permutation $\tau$, the input state $\ket{\bm{i}}$ (and/or output state $\ket{\bm{o}}$) is invariant under such a transformation.
+From the above discussion, we know that these symmetries of the states translate into symmetries of the distribution of transition amplitudes $a(\sigma)$ in the complex plane.
+We identify three symmetries leading to suppressed transitions: \begin{itemize} \item Translational invariance of the input state: